nicholaswmin/automap/benchmark/bench/README.md

 - A timeline
 - A [histogram][hgram]
-- ASCII max duration chart
+- An ASCII max duration chart

 ##### Example